 What are veneers?

-Veneers are considered a cosmetic dental procedure and are used as a short to medium term fix for improving the appearance of your teeth.
-This solution is most commonly used to correct the following flaws and imperfections:
+Veneers are a cosmetic dental treatment intended to improve the appearance of someone’s smile.
+Normally made from porcelain or composite, veneers are considered to be a cosmetic dental procedure and are used as a short-to-medium-term fix for improving the appearance of your teeth.
+This solution is most commonly used to correct flaws and imperfections, such as:

 - Crooked and uneven teeth

 The materials used in veneers, such as porcelain or composite, recreate the natural look of teeth, while also providing strength and resilience against plaque and bacteria that is similar to natural tooth enamel.
 Porcelain veneers tend to be more expensive than composite veneers as they mimic the look of a natural tooth more authentically than composite veneers.
 This is because porcelain has a natural translucency that is comparable to tooth enamel and if you practice good oral hygiene, they can last for up to 10 years, while composite may only last 1-5 years.

 Whilst the majority of dentists carry out an excellent job when fitting porcelain veneers, avoidable accidents can happen if your dentist fails to take the proper care that is expected of them.
 For many people, problems with veneers stem from a problematic visit to their dentist that resulted in ongoing issues.
 If you believe that your veneers have not been fitted correctly, or that your dentist may have contributed to ongoing oral health issues after having visited them, you may be entitled to compensation.
 At the Dental Law Partnership, our team of expert Dental Negligence solicitors are on hand to help you at every step of the way; call us today.

 Can veneers fall off?